TilenKelc/LocationApp-BackEnd/README.md

 - axios
 - cors

 Inside the app, it uses arrays to temporary store the data, and an array called Objects, to store it finaly, before sending it.
+It firstly gets the route from one to another location, then it checks the weather of the 2 sent locations, and then loops over all other locations.

-The Api response looks like this:
+The Api final object response looks like this:

 ![alt text](https://github.com/fpv-life/LocationApp-BackEnd/blob/master/Pictures/slika%20api%20requesta.PNG)